Hand holding cell phone connected to Wi-Fi, utilizing Managed Wi-Fi services for business connectivity

 Glo Fiber Business Managed Wi-Fi services

-This Managed Wi-Fi solution also unlocks the power of real-time analytics that enables you to track customer traffic patterns and visualize granular, user-level data to help optimize network and user performance.
+This Managed Wi-Fi solution also unlocks the power of real-time analytics that enables you to track customer traffic patterns and visualize granular, user-level data to help optimize network and user performance to achieve your business goals.
 Using a powerful heuristics engine, we can rapidly identify anomalies impacting end users' experience across every stage of client connectivity - association, authentication, IP addressing, and DNS availability - for rapid root cause analysis and response.

-These additional features are designed to run transparently in the background, enabling you and your employees to focus on running the business.
+These additional features are designed to run transparently in the background, enabling you and your employees to focus on your business goals.
 You can easily see and track network performance and key traffic data and customize how your network operates from an intuitive dashboard.

 Unlike many other managed network service providers, Glo Fiber Business owns and operates a local, full-service Network Operations Center (NOC).
-From here, we constantly monitor your Wi-Fi network 24/7/365 and proactively work to anticipate and prevent issues that may affect its performance and security.
+From here, we constantly monitor your Wi-Fi network 24 hours a day, 7 days a week, 365 days a year and proactively work to anticipate and prevent issues that may affect its performance and security.

 With a Managed Wi-Fi program from Glo Fiber Business, even very small businesses can afford a robust, full-featured and secure Wi-Fi network, one that can help grow productivity, revenue and customer engagement.
-Glo Fiber Business makes it easy.
+Glo Fiber Business makes it easy, offering all the essential business services to streamline operations, including voice and phone solutions to keep your communications streamlined and efficient

 Click here to learn more about Managed Wi-Fi services from Glo Fiber Business.